During the conference delegates can choose from three workshops to develop their primary care research skills.

 A model for effective and sustainable Clinical Trials Networks: A facilitated workshop for primary health care clinical researchers

-Presenter: Prof Christopher Reid (Australian Clinical Trials Alliance [ACTA])
+Chair: Prof Christopher Reid (Australian Clinical Trials Alliance [ACTA])

 Achieving better health outcomes in Australia requires the generation and implementation of high-quality clinical trial evidence.
 Clinical trial networks (CTNs) are examples of successful integrations between research and healthcare delivery and have been effective in a number of disciplines to strengthen trial quality, impact and efficiency.
 This workshop aims to provide participants with an overview of the benefits (and risks) of establishing a CTN.
 ACTA is the national peak body for CTNs, coordinating centres and quality registries conducting investigator-initiated clinical trials.
 In this workshop, the role of ACTA in CTN establishment and supporting and representing the investigator-initiated clinical trials and clinical quality registries sectors will be discussed.
 Opportunities for the Primary Care Network to collaborate with other Australian and New Zealand networks as well as International Clinical Trial Networks will be shared.
 Deliberations on the need, structure, organization and financing of a National Primary Care Network will be undertaken.
 The workshop will also discuss how to embed research in Primary Health Care.